The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT: Extension to -User MIMO IC, CRC, and the Networks

-We define the $K$-user MIMO CRC as an IC wherein the first pair is primary while all other pairs are cognitive, i.e., transmitters $2$ to $K$ know the message of the primary/first transmitter non-causally.
-We then have the following result.
+We define the $K$-user MIMO CRC as the $K$-user MIMO IC wherein the first transmit-receive pair is primary while all other pairs are cognitive, i.e., transmitters $2$ to $K$ know the message of the primary/first transmitter non-causally.
+The $K$-user CRC for the case of $K = 3$ is shown in Fig. \ref{fig: MIMO_Kuser_CRC}.
+We have the following results for this CRC.